dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T830: Wealth concentration can harm societal equality.
+### T830: Concentrated wealth leads to inequality with negative consequences.

 |Support|
 |---|